p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 Reiterate the problem to avoid any misses. <br> E.g. "Let me make sure that I understood the problem clearly....[state the problem statement here]".
 <br>  Also, if it is an existing product, verify your understanding of the product with the interviewer.  <br>  E.g.
 "My understanding is that X product does…….”
 Else, clarify  "What do you mean by ……. ?
-What is the product about ?"
+What is the product about ?". <br>
+Try to understand what is the goal of this activity - "Why are we doing this ?
+What is the company goal ?"

 ```
 CLARIFYING QUESTIONS TO ASK :-